jplusplus/tusg/README.md

 # The Ultimate Spreadsheet Guide
 This is a dynamic spreadsheet guide for journalists.
 It contains the everyday skills needed in a newsroom, adopted to your platform, software version and language.
 Live demo: https://tusg.herokuapp.com

-## Getting started
+## Installation

+To install:

     git clone https://github.com/jplusplus/tusg.git
     cd tusg
     npm install

+Optionally, to make the Google Sheets integration work, you will also need to add a API key:
+ - Get an API key (json format with line breaks, and explicit `=`'s) for your Google Drive service account (see [this guide](https://github.com/theoephraim/node-google-spreadsheet#user-content-service-account-recommended-method) for step by step insctuctions on how to do this).
+ - Open the downloaded json file, and copy the private key to a separate text file.
+ - Replace `\n` with actual line breaks.
+ - Replace `\u003d` with `=`
+ - `export GOOGLE_PRIVATE_KEY="$(cat google_private_key.txt)"`
+ - `export GOOGLE_CLIENT_EMAIL=yourserviceaccountemail@google.com`

+## Developing

+To get started:

     gulp develop

-To make the Google Sheets integration work, you will also need to add a API key.

 `gulp develop` will set environment variables to defaults and start the app in development mode.
 You should now be able to access the site at [localhost:3000](http://localhost:3000)